uashraf1981/AWS-CodePipeline/README.md

 Start-Process -Wait -FilePath c:\temp\codedeploy-agent.msi -WindowStyle Hidden
 </powershell>*

-where the bucket-name is the name of the bucket specific to that region that contains the CodeDeploy resoource kit for assisting the deployment
+where the bucket-name is the name of the bucket specific to that region.
+This script basically installs CodeDeploy agent on our instance.
+For our case, since our instance is hosted in the North Virginia (US-East) region, therefore the bucket name is: __aws-codedeploy-us-east-1__

+5. In the tags section, add the Name tag, SimpleCodePipelineDemo
+6. In the next step